gvwilson/thirdbit/src/fiction/in-heck/index.md

 A boxy wooden bench stood beneath the window.
 With a grunt,
-Thoughtful lifted the bench seat and propped it open, then reached inside and pulled out a cylinder the length of her arm.
+Thoughtful lifted the bench seat and propped it open, then reached inside and pulled out a telescope the length of her arm and a little tripod like the one she had set up in camp for her rifle.
-A few moments later,
-the telescope that had been waiting inside the cylinder stood on a little tripod.

 "You've been here before, haven't you?"
 Maddy said as the rabbit pointed the telescope through the broken window